 Just around the corner from Torre Rovira, is a spectacular trip through a maze-like labrynth of canyons and gulleys full of colourful sponges and corals.
 Morays and small grouper quickly hide as you slowly progress through the maze of cracks and crevices.
 At the end it is common to see octopus and sometimes cuttlefish.
 A shallow-ish dive, it is, however, very easy to get lost without a guide.

-3 "The Organ Pipes" Conejera Island - Nature Reserve To be honest, The Organ Pipes could be called "Swiss Cheese" or a number of many other things your imagination sees, but it gives this fantastic dive its name despite being just one of many great features.
+3 "The Organ Pipes" Conejera Island - Nature Reserve To be honest, The Organ Pipes could be called "Swiss Cheese" or a number of many other things your imagination sees, but it's just one of many great features on this visually varied dive.
 A daunting overhang where you see the fish swimming upside down, the 'Stairway to Heaven' gulley with its beautiful silhouette, not to mention our resident Sea Horse, 'Harry' (if you're lucky!)
 An easy dive for Open Waters or Advanced.

 13. "The Caves of Light" and "The Pillars of Hercules" Two famous Cave Dives, almost side by side up the north west coast, offer a thrilling chance to experience big cavern diving.
 At the right time of day, the sun beams down through a hole in the rock above giving a dazzling light show, hence the name the 'Caves of Light'. max depth 16m.
 Advanced divers and above.